kevinshurtz/cato/README.md

 ### Who is Cato the Elder?

-Cato the Elder was a Roman Senator between the second and third Punic wars, and was great grandfather to Cato the Younger, a legendary political opponent of Julias Caesar.
+Cato the Elder served as a Roman Senator between the second and third Punic Wars and was great grandfather to Cato the Younger, a legendary political opponent of Julias Caesar.

 Cato the Elder is well known for his severe Roman manners, opposition to Hellenization, and his strong insistence upon the destruction of